cbroker1/text-as-data/README.md

 Week 3 - Getting Data And APIs (current week 6/10/20)

+- Taught self how to use 3 APIs: Steam, Facebook and Twitter

 Week 4 - Methods AND Models

 Week 5 - Dictionary-Based Methods